I want to talk about Sobriety.

 That night I filled my room with sage smoke and took a bath in Epsom salts (to clean my aura).
 I wrote a gratitude list.

 It took me a full week to get back to the high-vibration-state of positivity and health I had before that night.
-I wrote again in my journal after returning from a hot yoga class (taught by my amazing and intuitive friend Amanda… you can read her blog here): All the bad feelings are gone!
+I wrote again in my journal after returning from a hot yoga class: All the bad feelings are gone!
 Since yoga I feel like everything has been cleared out of my body and mind.
 The fog is lifted, my body literally feels lighter.
 My heart is open and happy.
 I feel like my energy is flowing freely again.
 All that yuck that was gunking me up since that night of drinking has been released.
 I am open to the goodness and abundance coming in from the universe.
 I deserve it.

 I had a sober friend ask me afterwards if I was going to reset my “sober-versary” because of that night.
 No way!
 I said.
 Honestly, I hadn’t even considered it.
 I suppose that is the rule for people following the steps of AA, but that path never really resonated with me.
 I have never been much of a rule-follower anyway.
 My experience was not a relapse, but a reaffirmation.